wp-plugins/wptouch/readme.txt

 = Version 1.9.19.2 =
 * Fixed: Changed references of 'siteurl' and 'home' to url (siteurl & home are depreciated in bloginfo())
 * Fixed: Other minor code warnings
-* Changed: Enhanced comment-bubbles on posts
+* Changed: Enhanced comment-bubbles on posts for iPhone/iPod using CSS.
 * Other improved styling

 = Version 1.9.19.1 =